brianlugo1/AIConnector/README.md

 been asked already, the stored response is printed to save unnecessary api calls to OpenAI's API.

+DISCLAIMER: Every api call made is charged by OpenAI!

 OpenAI Python Library Documentation: https://pypi.org/project/openai/